-In addition to these initial steps, the following Five- and Ten-year milestones are identified to improve the gravimetric geoid.
+In addition to these initial steps, the following five- and ten-year milestones are identified to improve the gravimetric geoid.
 The steps needed to get to these milestones are left for future planning documents:

-- 1) NGS re-introduces a new gravity interpolation tool which works anywhere in the US or her territories, and which shows any aspect of the gravity field (geoid, gravity, geopotential) on or above the surface of the Earth as well as the temporal rate of change of that quantity - 2) NGS has proof that a gravimetric geoid accurate to 1 cm is computable (or details as to where and why it is not) - 3) NGS develops a plan for redefining the vertical datum of the United States using GNSS and the geoid by 2017 - 4) NGS, in collaboration with Natural Resources Canada, computes a prototype North American gravimetric geoid
+- 1. NGS re-introduces a new gravity interpolation tool which works anywhere in the United States or its territories, and which shows any aspect of the gravity field (geoid, gravity, geopotential) on or above the surface of the Earth, as well as the temporal rate of change of that quantity. - 2.
+NGS has proof that a gravimetric geoid accurate to 1 cm is computable (or details where and why it is not). - 3.
+NGS develops a plan for redefining the vertical datum of the United States using GNSS and the geoid by 2018. - NGS, in collaboration with Natural Resources Canada, computes a prototype North American gravimetric geoid.

-- 1) NGS will compute a pole-to-equator, Alaska-to-Newfoundland geoid model, preferably in conjunction with Mexico and Canada as well as other interested governments, with an accuracy of 1 cm in as many locations as possible - 2) NGS redefines the vertical datum based on GNSS and a gravimetric geoid - 3) NGS redefines the national horizontal datum to remove gross disagreements with the ITRF
+- 1. NGS will compute a pole-to-equator, Alaskato-Newfoundland geoid model, preferably in conjunction with Mexico and Canada as well as other interested governments, with an accuracy of 1 cm in as many locations as possible. - 2.
+NGS redefines the vertical datum based on GNSS and a gravimetric geoid. - 3.
+NGS redefines the national horizontal datum to remove gross disagreements with the ITRF.